Last updated: April 25th, 2018.

 I moved forward with Hepatitis A, Typhoid and Japanese Encephalitis.

 Japanese Encephalitis was the hardest choice.
-For the most part, if you are not spending an extended period of time in rural areas and follow anti-bug practices, the disease is not commonly contracted.
+If you're not spending an extended period of time in rural areas.. and if you follow anti-bug practices... typically, it is unlikely that you will contract the disease.

 The deciding factors for me were the length of my stay (2 months) and the fact that there is no treatment for Japanese Encephalitis.